OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-idps/intro.md

     <div class="info" markdown="1">

-    When you switch the IdP for your organization or apps, all signed-in users get logged out when their current access token expires.
-Users have to log back in using the newly assigned provider.
-Users may have to wait up to a minute to log back in while new certificates are processed.
+    When you switch the IdP for your organization or apps, all signed-in users are automatically logged out and logged in

     </div>

 1. Read the confirmation pop-up and then do one of the following: